LaurentZuijdwijk/jpeg-turbo-stream/README.md

     x: 0,              // crop using this x offset
     y: 0               // crop using this y offset
   },
-  rotate: 'auto'       // auto rotate image based on exif data
+  rotate: 'auto',      // auto rotate image based on exif data
                        // or use rotate:degrees
-})
+  density: 300         // set the image density. useful when converting pdf to images })